Breast Cancer

 For women at very high risk of breast cancer

-Unfortunately there’s no way to know for sure ahead of time if a woman will benefit from this surgery.
-Most women with a BRCA1 or BRCA2 gene mutation will develop breast cancer at some point.
+Most women with a BRCA1 or BRCA2 gene changes will develop breast cancer at some point.
 Having a prophylactic mastectomy before the cancer develops might add many years to their lives.
-But not all women with BRCA1 or BRCA2 mutations develop breast cancer.
-For some women the surgery might not have been helpful.
-Although they might still get some important benefits from the surgery such as peace of mind, they would also have to deal with its aftereffects, which might include physical and emotional side effects.
+But not everyone with BRCA1 or BRCA2 gene changes develops breast cancer.
+For some, the surgery might not have been helpful.

 For women already diagnosed with breast cancer

-Prophylactic oophorectomy (removal of the ovaries)
+Prophylactic oophorectomy

-Women with a BRCA1 or BRCA2 mutation have a high risk of developing breast cancer and ovarian cancer.
+A prophylactic oophorectomy is surgery to remove the ovaries.
+This lowers the risk of ovarian cancer.
+Women with a BRCA1 or BRCA2 mutation have a high risk of developing both breast cancer and ovarian cancer.

-Most doctors recommend that women with a BRCA1 or BRCA2 mutation have surgery to remove their ovaries (and usually the attached fallopian tubes as well) once they’ve finished having children.
-This operation, known as a prophylactic oophorectomy, greatly reduces the risk of ovarian cancer.
-Some studies have suggested it might lower the risk of breast cancer as well, although not all studies have found this.
-Some women choose to have this surgery done along with a prophylactic mastectomy.
+While this surgery greatly reduces the risk of ovarian cancer, some studies have suggested it might lower the risk of breast cancer as well.
+Although not all studies have found this.
+Some people at high risk choose to have this surgery done along with a prophylactic mastectomy.

 Other options to reduce breast cancer risk

 P站视频.
-Breast Cancer Facts & Figures 2019-2020.
-Atlanta, Ga: P站视频; 2019.
+Breast Cancer Facts & Figures 2024-2025.
+Atlanta, Ga: P站视频; 2025.

 King TA, Sakr R, Patil S, et al. Clinical management factors contribute to the decision for contralateral prophylactic mastectomy.
 J Clin Oncol.
-2011; 29:2158-2164.
+2011;29(16):2158-2164.

 National Cancer Institute.
 Surgery to Reduce the Risk of Breast Cancer.
-Accessed at www.cancer.gov/types/breast/risk-reducing-surgery-fact-sheet on September 24, 2021.
+Accessed at www.cancer.gov/types/breast/risk-reducing-surgery-fact-sheet on March 30, 2026.

 P站视频 Emails